Introduction

 SEVERITY AND PROBABILITY OF DEVIATION AND ABILITY TO DETECT DEVIATIONS

-In the of severe and diverse effects, it may be useful to also assess the probability of the deviation as well as the possibility of timely detection and correction of the deviation.
+In the case of severe and diverse effects, it may be useful to also assess the probability of the deviation as well as the possibility of timely detection and correction of the deviation.
 According to ISO 22000, when the probability of the deviation is high, but monitoring results in a high possibility of detecting the deviation (immediate detection and prompt corrective action), this is a typical critical control point (CCP).

 In the case where it is difficult to feasibly establish critical limits, conduct surveillance to detect all deviations and apply corrective action, basic operating conditions programs (OPRP) are designated or the process must be modified.